WalkthroughVR/Handbook/Roles/COO.md

 # COO Job Description
 The COO is the second in command and partner to the CEO responsible for the effectiveness & efficiency of the business.
 Fundamentally, the COO leads and supports the Walkthrough team to achieve the company’s objectives.
-Generally, COO ensures that Walkthrough operations, support, and product offering exceed customer expectations.
+Generally, the COO ensures that Walkthrough operations, support, and product offering exceed customer expectations.

 ## The COO has the following responsibilities in our organization: